Explainable Identification of Dementia from Transcripts using Transformer Networks: Experiments

-\paragraph{Experimental Setup} We use a 10-fold stratified cross-validation procedure with 3 repetitions, to train and test our proposed deep learning models.
-In each iteration of this procedure, 20\% of the training set is considered as the validation set.
-Firstly, we freeze the weights of each pretrained model (BERT, BioBERT, BioClinicalBERT, ConvBERT, RoBERTa, ALBERT, and XLNet) and update the weights of the rest layers.
+\paragraph{ \textbf{Experimental Setup}} Firstly, we divide the train set provided by the Challenge into a train and a validation set (65\%-35\%).
+Next, we train the proposed architectures five times and test them using the test set provided by the Challenge.
+Specifically, we freeze the weights of each pretrained model (BERT, BioBERT, BioClinicalBERT, ConvBERT, RoBERTa, ALBERT, and XLNet) and update the weights of the rest layers.
 In this way, these pretrained models act as fixed feature extractors.
 We train the proposed architectures using Adam optimizer with a learning rate of 1e-4.
 We apply \textit{EarlyStopping} and stop training, if the validation loss has stopped decreasing for 9 consecutive epochs.
 We also apply \textit{ReduceLROnPlateau}, where we reduce the learning rate by a factor of 0.2, if the validation loss has stopped decreasing for 3 consecutive epochs.
 When this training procedure stops, we unfreeze the weights of the pretrained models and train the entire deep learning architectures using Adam optimizer with a learning rate of 1e-5.
 We apply \textit{EarlyStopping} with a patience of 3 based on the validation loss.
 In terms of models with a co-attention mechanism, we start training the proposed architectures using Adam optimizer with a learning rate of 1e-3 and follow the same methodology.
 We also apply dropout after the co-attention mechanism with a rate of 0.4.
 For \textbf{BERT}, we have used the base-uncased model, for \textbf{BioBERT} we have used BioBERT v1.1 (+PubMed), for \textbf{ConvBERT} we have used the base model, for \textbf{RoBERTa} we have employed the base model, for \textbf{ALBERT} we have used the base-v1 model, and for \textbf{XLNet} we have used the base model.
 For these pretrained models, we have used the Transformers library \cite{wolf-etal-2020-transformers}.\footnote{For BioClinicalBERT we have used the model in: {\url{https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT}}}

-\paragraph{Evaluation Metrics} We evaluate our results using Accuracy, Precision, Recall, F1-score, and Specificity.
+\paragraph{ \textbf{Evaluation Metrics}} We evaluate our results using Accuracy, Precision, Recall, F1-score, and Specificity.
 All these metrics have been calculated using the dementia class as the positive one.